Shakyamuni177te/StressTest/README.md

 `export PATH=$PATH:/StressTest`

-Then simply change `orderofthemouse.co.uk` and `http://www.orderofthemouse.co.uk` to the URL website you want to test, change the number 10 to the number of times you want to test it (I recommend at least 1000 for a solid stress test) and leave the program running.
+Then simply change `orderofthemouse.co.uk` and `http://www.orderofthemouse.co.uk` to the URL of the website you want to test, change the number 10 to the number of times you want to test it (I recommend at least 1000 for a solid stress test) and leave the program running.

 To edit the file in Linux type: